MicrosoftDocs/quantum-docs-pr/articles/libraries/error-correction.md

 }
 ```

-We explore this in more detail in the [bit flip code sample](TODO: link).

 Aside from the bit-flip code, the Q# canon is provided with implementations of the [five-qubit perfect code](https://arxiv.org/abs/1305.08), and the [seven-qubit code](https://arxiv.org/abs/quant-ph/9705052), both of which can correct an arbitrary single-qubit error.